 Research shows that love involves a release of hormones.
 When you fall in love, your brain releases feel-good chemicals that are associated with reproduction, calming, and happiness.
 If you have ever looked at a past relationship and wondered, "how did I ever fall in love with them?”, hormones could be partially to blame -- there was something about that person that made you release a bunch of chemicals that made you associate that person with good feelings and bliss.

 Regardless, however, the experience of falling in love is still deeply complex and difficult to pin down to any one single theory or cause -- many people who have gone through it describe it as an awakening, like being struck by lightning when this new person came into their life.
 We fall in love all the time with people we never expected to love, or even people who do not follow any of our traditional formulas.
-Given how little we understand about the human brain, there is at least a little leeway to chalk up the experience of falling in love to magic, fate, or any other myth of the sort – it is only fair.
+Given how little we understand about the human brain, there is at least a little leeway to chalk up the experience of falling in love too fast to magic, fate, or any other myth of the sort – it is only fair.

 Falling Out Of Love

+Does love fade away?
+Yes, it happens when one or both falls out of love.
 Falling out of love is quite interesting.
 Sometimes, it can be gradual.
 Little things about your partner bother you and break down the feelings you have, or enough knock-down drag-out arguments with your partner over time might leave you feeling resentful or mistrustful enough to erode your love.

 However, sometimes you fall out of love instantly, and sometimes you may feel like you fell out of love for no good reason.
 It is a scary thought: not only might you one day suddenly completely change your own life when you realize your feelings have dissipated, you might also be liable to break the heart of someone you care for without much cause or warning.

 Often, however, the process of falling out of love can be somewhat predictable; it is rare that it comes completely out of nowhere.
 Let's look at a few reasons you may fall out of love: